vaibhav-9673/HR-Data-Analysis-Tableau-/README.md

 ### Author
 ##### Vaibhav Ashok Gade
-Data Analyst | Tableau Enthusiast
+<br>Data Analyst | Tableau Enthusiast
-Passionate about transforming raw data into meaningful insights through analytics and visualization.
+<br>Passionate about transforming raw data into meaningful insights through analytics and visualization.
 Skilled in Excel, MySQL, Power BI, and Tableau, with a focus on creating data-driven solutions for business growth.